PlayCover/PlayBook/PlayBook/src/other_features/playcover_settings.md

 <img width="450" src="../images/settings_install.png">

 ## Uninstall
-You can choose the default app uninstall behavior and well as prune files.
-Prune files will remove all unused files including settings, entitlements, keymappings, and app data.
+You can customize the default app uninstall behavior by defining which files or directories should be deleted alongside the app.

+There is also a prune function, which will clear all data from previously installed apps that have since been uninstalled.

 <img width="500" src="../images/settings_uninstall.png">